Ada-Audio/audio_wavefiles/README.md

 git submodule add https://github.com/Ada-Audio/audio_wavefiles ./deps/audio_wavefiles
 ```

+This section describes how to manually integrate the Library into your GPRbuild
+project.
+If you're using ALIRE, please refer to the next section.

-Then, you have to include the Library in your GPRbuild project by adding
+You can include the Library in your GPRbuild project by adding the following
-the following line:
+line:

 ```
 with "audio_wavefiles.gpr";